The-Marcy-Lab-School/se-unit-4/lesson-5-inheritance/README.md

 ## Essential Questions
 * How does JavaScript's prototypal delegation model differ from inheritance in traditional object-oriented language?
 * Using the pseudo-classical pattern, how do we create a constructor that instantiates objects that inherit from a different prototype?
-* What is a _mixin_ and when would create a mixin relationship instead of inheritance?

 ## Learning Assignments
 * **Tutorial**: [Classes in JavaScript](https://www.codecademy.com/courses/introduction-to-javascript/lessons/classes/exercises/introduction) on Codecademy